And no finance-related topic has caused as much stress in my life so far as the process of securing a private student loan.

 The need for private loans: Cost minus federal aid and scholarships

-One place to start – if your parents are willing to borrow on your behalf — is the federal parent PLUS loan.
-PLUS loans tend to have more favorable terms because as the name suggests, a parent has to apply for it in his or her own name.
+First, consider an option that’s actually just another, slightly different, federal loan.
+It’s called the federal parent PLUS loan program, and it allows your parents to borrow on your behalf.
+PLUS loans tend to have more favorable terms because, as the name suggests, a parent has to apply for it in his or her own name.
 That means your mom or dad must be willing and must have good credit.

 Can you sign alone?

 One factor that will affect your options is whether or not you’ll be able to have a cosigner.
-If you can get a cosigner with a good credit score, your private loan options will be brighter.
+If you can get a cosigner with a good credit score, you’ll have better private loan options.

-Variable rates are tempting when they’re low (as they are now), but remember you’ll be paying this loan for ten or more years, and rates can go up — a lot – during that time.
+Variable rates are tempting when they’re low, but remember you’ll be paying this loan for ten or more years, and rates can go up — a lot — during that time.